 17 Mile Drive/ Pebble Beach– We then headed to the start of the 17 mile drive.
 It is about $10 per car, but again worth it.
 The scenery is gorgeous which makes for awesome Instagram worthy photos.
 The whole drive took us about an hour or so to complete.
 This is with us stopping often.

 Carmel By The Sea– It is just a short distance from the end of the 17 mile drive.
 We headed to Ocean drive the downtown area and ate at a very good Greek restaurant called Dametra.
+After dinner, we walked down to the beach just in time to play in the sand and watch the amazing sunset.

 Day 3